BeamIO-Inc/espa-product-formatter/README.md

   * JBIG libraries -- http://www.cl.cam.ac.uk/~mgk25/jbigkit/
   * LZMA libraries -- http://www.7-zip.org/sdk.html
   * SZIP libraries -- http://www.compressconsult.com/szip/
+  * Openjpeg libraries and tools -- http://www.openjpeg.org/
   * Land/water static polygon -- http://edclpdsftp.cr.usgs.gov/downloads/auxiliaries/land_water_poly/land_no_buf.ply.gz

 NOTE: The HDF-EOS2 link currently provides the source for the HDF4, JPEG, and ZLIB libraries in addition to the HDF-EOS2 library.

 ### Installation
   * Install dependent libraries.
 Many of these come standard with the Linux distribution.
+  * Add the location of the opj_decompress (from openjpeg) tool to the PATH.
   * Set up environment variables.
 Can create an environment shell file or add the following to your bash shell.
 For C shell, use 'setenv VAR "directory"'.
 Note: If the HDF library was configured and built with szip support, then the user will also need to add an environment variable for SZIP include (SZIPINC) and library (SZIPLIB) files.
   ```
     export HDFEOS_GCTPINC="path_to_HDF-EOS_GCTP_include_files"